open-edge-insights/eii-core/VisualHmiClient/README.md

 > * VisualHmiClint app runs only on python3.6 as our OPCUA Databus Client have support for
 >   python3.6 only at present.

-## Pre-requisites:

-* Please make sure that the below libraries availability. (either in `ElephantTrunkArch` or yourfolder)
-  * DataBusAbstraction Library  (files under `DataBusAbstraction/py` in our `ElephantTrunkArch` repo)
-  * GRPC Client wrapper `client.py` and protobuff files:
-  * Install dependencies mentioned in the section `Dependencies` at [DataBusAbstraction/README.md](../DataBusAbstraction/README.md)
-  * For using python DatabusAbstraction py library, run the below steps:
-    ```sh
-    cd <repo>/DataBusAbstraction/py/test
-    make build
-    ```
-    This generates `open62541W.so` in `<repo>/DataBusAbstraction/py/test` folder and also copies the same to `<repo>/DataBusAbstraction/py`.
-    This is very much needed for all opcua clients for using python DataBusAbstraction APIs
-  * Install VisualHmiClient dependencies:
-    ```sh
-    cd <repo>
-    sudo -H pip3.6 install -r VisualHmiClient/requirements.txt
-    ```

 ## Setting up VisualHmi

 ### Configuration